Nikon D700 vs Canon 5D Mark II

 Review summary: Nikon D700 vs Canon 5D Mark II

 So what conclusions can be drawn?
-Is the Nikon D700 better than the Canon 5D Mark II or vice versa?
-The listing below highlights the relative strengths of the two models.
+Which of the two cameras – the Nikon D700 or the Canon 5D Mark II – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Nikon D700: